rafaelfoster/sophos_central_migration_tool/README.md

 Enable migration on Sophos Central on Global Settings > Endpoint Migrations and define an expiration date (recommended).

+In the same folder, there's now a file called **config.ini**.
+You'll have some options for it.
+The most important are the settings on which type of migration you want to permit.
+Options available today:
+ - Migrating Endpoints
+ - Migrating Computer Groups
+ - Migrating Policies
+ - Migrating Global Exclusions
+ - Migrating Firewall Groups (future use)
+ - Default job's folder

-Then you are able to run this tool.
+Then you will be all set to run this tool.

-This tool contains the main options:
+This tool contains the some command line arguments, such as:

 * *-h*: show help message
 * *-l/--list-jobs*: List all jobs created on Destination tenant